brandonpow1/stray-website-old/README.md

 * `npm install tailwindcss`
 * `npm install flowbite`
 * `npx tailwindcss -i ./input.css -o ./dist/output.css --watch`
-* drag and drop html into browser or use a go live extension in your ide
+* drag and drop html into browser or use a go live extension in your code editor

 ## license
 all story, music and art on this website belong to their respective owners, including the stray project.